 Collins is a defensive defenseman whose size and skating ability make him effective in his own end of the ice.
 His reach and positional awareness allow him to prevent opponents from creating scoring changes and he has a strong first pass to start the transition.
 As with many players his size his agility and mobility is a concern but should improve during his time at the University of Minnesota.

-Collins is in his freshman season at the University of Minnesota in 2014-15.
+Collins will enter his sophomore season at the University of Minnesota for 2015-16.
 He attended USA Hockey's junior evaluation camp in Lake Placid in August and was among the 10 defensemen selected to attend the final camp for the 2015 World Juniors.
-Currently competing to get ice time on a deep blue line for the Golden Gophers, he projects to being a shut-down defender with a limited offensive game but with the type of defensive awareness and size that NHL teams covet.
-He should continue to develop and mature in all areas of his game during his college career.
+Collins will likely join the United States World Junior squad along with fellow Blue Jackets prospect Zach Werenski.
+Collins projects as being a shut-down defender with a limited offensive game but with the type of defensive awareness and size that NHL teams covet.